 The judicial branch is focused on providing consistent digital services to the public by pursuing common products and solutions.
 By using integration frameworks, courts can simplify the adoption of these solutions.
 Integration frameworks are tools that manage communication and data exchange between interconnected software systems.
-These tools allow a court or other partnering entity (such as the Judicial Council, a justice partner, or a vendor) to create a single solution that can be used by multiple courts, eliminating the need for duplicative efforts.
-With shared integration frameworks, courts can benefit from work developed and/or hosted by other partnering entities.
+These tools allow a court or vendor to create a single solution that can be used by multiple courts, eliminating the need for duplicative efforts.
+With shared integration frameworks, courts can benefit from work developed by other branch entities and vendors.

-Several integration strategies are actively in use across the judicial branch, such as automated text or email hearing reminders and the MyCitations tool for online traffic adjudication.
+Several integration strategies are actively in use across the judicial branch, such as electronic hearing notice reminders and MyCitations (online traffic adjudication).
 Continued efforts are needed to further develop and support these frameworks to ensure consistent digital services across all courts statewide.

-- Enables the adoption of consistent digital services across the branch. - Supports the efficient implementation of branchwide programs, including those mandated by legislation.

-- Promotes collaboration and sharing among courts through established frameworks or standard application programming interfaces. - Reduces development and support costs by reusing existing solutions.
+- Enables the adoption of consistent digital services across the branch. - Supports efficient implementation of branchwide programs, including those mandated by legislation. - Promotes collaboration and sharing among courts through established frameworks or standard APIs. - Reduces development and support costs by reusing existing solutions.